LarsBehrenberg/testing-copy/content/posts/impressionist-paintings.md

       Le Dejuner Sur l’Herbe is found in the permanent collection of the [Musee D’Orsay](https://thingstodoeverywhere.com/things-to-do-in-paris-france.html) in Paris.
 London’s [Courtauld Gallery](https://thingstodoeverywhere.com/central-london-attractions.html) has a smaller earlier version of the work.

       You might also enjoy our page on [Manet's life story](/edouard-manet-biography.html).
+Did you know that he fought a duel in February 1870?
     sideGalleryImages:
       - imageTitle: Monet's Dejeuner sur l'Herbe sparked uproar when it was shown at the Salon des Refuses in 1861